 In this article, Di Segni rejects the claims of Baker 2012.
 In her view, Hadrian’s establishment of Aelia Capitolina in 117 correlates with the archaeological findings.
 Eliav, Yaron Z. “Hadrians Actions in the Jerusalem Temple Mount according to Cassius Dio and Xiphilini Manus.”
 Jewish Studies Quarterly 4 (1997): 125–144.

 In this article, Eliav claims that the Temple Mount stood beyond the borders of Aelia Capitolina and in effect remained abandoned.
-After a philological discussion on Cassius Dio’s works, the author states that no pagan temple stood on the Temple Mount.
+A philological discussion of Cassius Dio’s description leads the author to conclude that no pagan temple stood on the Temple Mount.

 Isaac, Benjamin H. “Cassius Dio on the Revolt of Bar Kokhba”, In The Near East Under Roman Rule: Selected Papers.
 By Benjamin H. Isaac, 211–219.
 Mnemosyne: Supplements 177.
 Leiden, The Netherlands: Brill, 1998. [=Scripta Classica Israelica 7 (1983/84): 68–76].
 See Isaac’s article in Hebbrew: “The Revolt of Bar Kokhba as described by Cassius Dio and Other Revolts Against Greek and Latin Literature.”
-In Rappaport and Oppenheimer, 106–112.
+In Rappaport and Oppenheimer, 106–112].

 Isaac presents a detailed analysis of Cassius Dio’s description of the Bar Kokhba Revolt.
 This analysis leads to the insight that the revolt was unique because the Romans regarded it as a war between Hadrian and the Jewish people.
 Dio’s credibility is reaffirmed by the archaeological findings that testify to the intensity of the revolt.